SMITH367/OnlineAcademy/frontend/README.md

+## This is a Fullstack javascript application.

+### Completed Online Academy created with MERN Stack

+This is a good online Academy example proyect, fullstack app

+(Frontend)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).